Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Network traffic analysis sits at the heart of both defensive security and forensic investigation—two areas you'll be tested on repeatedly.
+Network traffic analysis sits at the heart of both defensive security and forensic investigation.
 These tools aren't just software to memorize; they represent distinct approaches to understanding what's happening on a network.
-You're being tested on your ability to select the right tool for a specific task, whether that's capturing packets for evidence, detecting an active intrusion, or mapping a network's attack surface.
+You need to be able to select the right tool for a specific task, whether that's capturing packets for evidence, detecting an active intrusion, or mapping a network's attack surface.

-Compare: Wireshark vs. Tcpdump—both capture packets, but Wireshark provides interactive GUI analysis while Tcpdump excels at scripted, remote, or resource-constrained environments.
-If an FRQ asks about collecting evidence on a production server, Tcpdump is your answer; for detailed protocol analysis, choose Wireshark.
+Compare: Wireshark vs. Tcpdump: both capture packets, but Wireshark provides interactive GUI analysis while Tcpdump excels in scripted, remote, or resource-constrained environments.
+If a question asks about collecting evidence on a production server, Tcpdump is your answer.
+For detailed protocol analysis afterward, choose Wireshark.

 These tools map network topology, identify hosts, and enumerate services.
 Understanding what exists on a network is prerequisite to both attacking and defending it.

-These tools monitor traffic for malicious patterns and can alert or block threats in real-time.
+These tools monitor traffic for malicious patterns and can alert on or block threats in real time.
 They transform raw packet data into actionable security intelligence.

-Compare: Snort/Suricata vs. Zeek—Snort and Suricata use signatures to detect known threats and can block traffic inline, while Zeek generates comprehensive logs for behavioral analysis and forensic investigation.
-Many organizations deploy both: IDS for real-time protection, Zeek for deep visibility.
+Compare: Snort/Suricata vs. Zeek: Snort and Suricata use signatures to detect known threats and can block traffic inline (IPS mode), while Zeek generates comprehensive logs for behavioral analysis and forensic investigation.
+Many organizations deploy both: an IDS/IPS for real-time protection and Zeek for the deep network visibility that signature-based tools can't provide.

 Flow-based tools aggregate traffic into connection summaries rather than storing every packet.
 They provide high-level visibility at scale when full packet capture isn't feasible.

-Compare: NetFlow vs. full packet capture—NetFlow provides scalable visibility into who talked to whom and how much, but loses payload detail.
-Packet capture preserves everything but generates massive storage requirements.
-Choose based on whether you need forensic evidence (packets) or operational visibility (flows).
+Compare: NetFlow vs. full packet capture: NetFlow tells you who talked to whom, when, and how much, but it doesn't capture payload content.
+Full packet capture preserves everything but generates massive storage requirements.
+Choose packet capture when you need forensic evidence of what was said.
+Choose flow analysis when you need operational visibility into traffic patterns across a large network.

 | Concept | Best Examples |